jonbry/readHCUP/README.md

 ## Overview

-readHCUP makes it easy to read and work with datasets from [Healthcare Cost and Utilization Project (HCUP)](https://hcup-us.ahrq.gov/). readHCUP’s functions are designed to work with the ASC files directly, so there is no need to preprocess the data for any of the supported
+readHCUP makes it easy to read and work with datasets from the [Healthcare Cost and Utilization Project (HCUP)](https://hcup-us.ahrq.gov/). readHCUP’s functions are designed to work with the ASC files directly, so there is no need to preprocess the data for any of the supported